 Accreditation is a public declaration of quality – it demonstrates to students, competitors and employers that your course meets the expectations of the industry.

-As greater numbers of employers, including governments, take a risk management approach to recruitment, they are increasingly relying on third party endorsements for assurance that community service qualifications are sound.
+As greater numbers of employers, including government departments, take a risk management approach to recruitment, they are increasingly relying on third party endorsements for assurance that community service qualifications are sound.
 Short of making their own evaluations employers, and subsequently students, depend on a reputable and respected body to make an assessment upon which they can trust.
 This is the case in most professions, for example, engineering, accounting, medicine, dentistry, architecture and teaching; it is also the case in our sector.

 As an additional benefit for students, graduates of an accredited course can immediately become registered members of ACWA, their professional association.
 This is often required by employers and when it is not, it provides graduates with a competitive edge.